LaurentOngaro/UEVaultManager/docs/source/gui.rst

 The GUI is also available as an option from some commands of the application.
 Usually, just add the '-g' or '--gui' option to the command arguments.
-Please read the :doc:`usage` sections to see what command are supported.
+Please read the :doc:`usage` section to see what command are supported.

 The 'edit' command always uses the new GUI, so no need to add the option.